Kong/kong-pongo/README.md

 # auto pull and build the test images (log into bintray first!)
 pongo run ./spec

-# Run against a specific version of Kong (log into bintray first!)
+# Run against a specific version of Kong (log into bintray first!) and pass
+# a number of Busted options
-KONG_VERSION=0.36-1 pongo run ./spec
+KONG_VERSION=0.36-1 pongo run -v -o gtest ./spec

 # Run against a local image of Kong
 KONG_IMAGE=kong-ee pongo run ./spec